Pelzord/WeekEightTaskSolution/README.md

 ## Header
 * worked was done on the header and some part of the project.
 The header was made to be responsive.
 By Azeez F.

+### Installations
+1. Sql Client which is a nuget package was installed by Osahon